About the Diocese

 Misconduct Prevention: Training and Reporting

 Information about Safe Church training policies and procedures can be found here.

 Yes, the diocesan summer camp is held at the Procter Center, in London, Ohio, in June and July.

 The schedule is published on the youth website in late February or early March.

 Scholarships are available by contacting the Director of Youth Ministry The usual practice is for the scholarship to cover one-third to one-half of the cost with the camper’s family and congregation covering the other half to two-thirds, depending on the circumstances of the family.

 Donations to the scholarship fund are gratefully accepted.
 Make checks for the scholarship fund payable to “Diocese of Southern Ohio” and send them to the attention of the Director of Youth Ministry to 412 Sycamore St., Cincinnati, Ohio, 45202.
 Please mark on the memo line “Youth scholarship.”

 How does someone enter the ordination process?

 After talking with the member of clergy in charge of the congregation, the next step is to contact Bishop Breidenthal and the Commission on Ministry.

-To learn more about the ordination process, visit the diocesan formation website under Discerning a call.
+To learn more about the ordination process, click here.

 How are deacons placed?